nyris/SDK.Android/README.md

 ```

 #### Advanced way to match an image :
+Some options are deprecated and they will be removed on the next release 1.8.0
 ```kotlin
     //For more details about available feed attributes please check our documentation : http://docs.nyris.io/#available-feed-attributes. val imageByteArray : ByteArray = /* Your byte array */